axbjos/BasicIoTInfrastructureVagrant/README.md

 Any desktop hypervisor can be used: VirtualBox, VMware Workstation/Fusion, or Hyper-V provided that Vagrant has a provider for it.
 This automation code has been tested with MacOS/VMware Fusion and Windows/VirtualBox

-If using VirtualBox I believe you must use VirtualBox 6.0.
-Last I checked there were incompatibilities with Vagrant and VirtualBox 6.1.

 ## Infrastructure

 This automation will create three virtual machines each with 1GB RAM, 1 CPU, and 20GB HDD's.
 Ensure your host has the resources to run all three VM's.
-You Dunwoody laptop should work awesomely.
 An alternative version of this automation will eventually be created to use a single VM.
-Or modify this code to be single server yourself!
+Or modify this code to be single server yourself.

 All of the Virtual Machines will be created on the NAT virtual network on the host machine - providing internet access for installing software.
 Each VM will also have a port forward created through the NAT gateway on the host.
 Rather than dealing with and remembering three separate IP addresses for each VM, by doing a port forward from the host IP, the user only needs to use the local IP address of host for connecting to the services.